electerious/ackee-tracker/README.md

 ### .record()

-Creates a new record on the server and updates the record every x seconds to track the duration of the visit.
+Creates a new record on the server and updates the record constantly to track the duration of the visit.

 Examples: